Elin24/PSPL/README.md

 the library pytorch_ssim is focked from [Po-Hsun-Su/pytorch-ssim](https://github.com/Po-Hsun-Su/pytorch-ssim) and rewrite some details for adopting it to our requirements.

-Attention weight values change according to *SSIM Index* and *step*:
+Attention weight values change according to *SSIM Index* and *steps*:
 ![attention values](images/attention.png)

 ## Citation